UP-RS-ESP/msc-rsiv/_pages/curriculum.md

 ---

 # Curriculum
 The MSc Remote Sensing program requires 5 mandatory modules with 6 CP (Credit Points) each for a total of 30 CP and 10 modules from electives (total of 60 CP).
 The MSc thesis is an additional 30 CP.
-Each CP is the equivalent of 30 hours.
-You can expect that a class with 30 CP requires 180h of time commitment, including lecutres, home work, and self-study.
+Each CP is equivalent to 30 hours.
+You can expect that a class with 30 CP requires 180h of time commitment, including lectures, homework, and self-study.
 There is a maximum of 5 classes that you can take during one semester (5 x 180h is the equivalent of 40h work per week).
 In other words, if you attend 5 modules in one semester, you are expected to fully dedicate your time to these modules.

 ## List of mandatory modules (each 6 CP)